13 Jun Pack these food items for a safe road trip (and avoid these or risk barfing)

-More of us are traveling by car and packing our own food to avoid people and public places during COVID.
-Some are long day trips (to avoid spending the night away from home); some stay in hotels and eat food from home requiring minimal prep; and others rent a home or condo with full kitchen.
+More of us are vacationing by car these days and packing our own food.
+Some are long day trips; some stay in hotels and eat food from home requiring minimal prep; and others rent a home or condo with full kitchen.

 While we support this trend, we want Wandering Rose readers to understand the pros and cons of transporting food from home in the car and how to do it safely.
 This will be a new concept for many travelers who traditionally eat snacks at gas stations and meals at restaurants and hotels.